IdeaFunding [VIRTUAL EVENTS]

 The unemployment rate is on-par with the national average so you may not have trouble finding a job depending on your education level, qualifications, and/or areas of expertise.

-As reported by U.S. News & World Report, salaries are slightly lower in Tucson (average: $44,560/yr) compared to the national average of $49,630.
+Salaries are slightly lower in Tucson (average: $51,107/yr) compared to the median average in the USA ($59,528/yr).
 That being said, many people argue that the cost of living and the housing market is also lower in Tucson so you may be able to have a comfortable home and lifestyle even with a smaller income.

 Most of the following tips would be applicable in any city.
 If you are currently job-hunting, be sure to: